Review access to groups and applications in access reviews

-The administrator of the access review might require you to supply a reason for your decision in the Reason box, even when a reason is not required.
+The administrator of the access review might require you to supply a reason for your decision in the Reason box, even when a reason isn't required.
 You can still provide a reason for your decision.
-The information that you include will be available to other approvers for review.
+The information that you include is available to other approvers for review.

 You can change your response at any time until the access review has ended.
 If you want to change your response, select the row and update the response.
 For example, you can approve a previously denied user or deny a previously approved user.